cirlabs/va-data-dashboard/README.md

 We've created two special Backbone.js classes to help you query and parse CSV data in your web browser.
 See them [here](https://github.com/cirlabs/va-data-dashboard/blob/master/js/app/va-data.js#L78)

+#Data updates
+Fields accessible via publicly accessible web sites are updated weekly and monthly.
+The VA does not always publish data updates when they are expected so these intervals cannot be guaranteed.
+* Pending claims: updates weekly
+* Claims older than 125 days: updates weekly
+* Average processing time: updates weekly

+All other fields were obtained through Freedom of Information Act requests or through internal documents turned over to CIR and verified by the VA.
+Updates will be published as we receive and validate them.

 #Links
 http://www.vba.va.gov/REPORTS/mmwr/index.asp